mckeever02/melanie-polkosky/coaching-section-1.md

 Other clients coach with me for a very different reason: because I’m a cognitive psychologist and former clinical speech-language pathologist, I have broad knowledge of various disabilities.
 I’ve coached a variety of caregivers of family members with special needs, supporting them through the most challenging role of their lives.

-Regardless of what brings them to the process, what all coaching clients have in common is a small voice telling them things don’t have to be this way.
+Regardless of what brings you to the powerful process of coaching, what all coaching clients have in common is a small voice telling them things don’t have to be this way.
 There must be something better.

 And there is.
 It just takes one step.